japi012/match/README.md

 An esoteric programming language based on functional programming, leaveraging ideas like *pattern matching* and *pairs*.

 ## Installation
-The `match` interpreter is just a Rust crate, so you can clone this repo and do `cargo run` to execute it.
+The `match` interpreter is just a Rust crate, so download the Rust compiler.
+Then you can clone this repo and do `cargo run` to execute it.
 ```
 cargo run -- <filename>
 ```